ChaseKolozsy/LexiWebDB_API/README.md

-# WordWebDB_API
+# LexiWebDB_API

-WordWebDB_API is a Flask-based API that acts as an intermediary for a PostgreSQL database.
-It is designed to manage and interact with the WordWebDB, a database for storing phrases, definitions of words, and tracking the frequency of word encounters.
+LexiWebDB_API is a Flask-based API that acts as an intermediary for a PostgreSQL database.
+It is designed to manage and interact with the LexiWebDB, a database for storing phrases, definitions of words, and tracking the frequency of word encounters.
 It also keeps track of video clips, pages, and visual explorations related to the words being learned.
 Optionally, also Anki card ids and decks.

 Words and phrases and definitions can be manually entered into it from dictionaries and native media, etc. However, this API is designed with the intent of using Generative AI to automatically create enumerated dictionary entries and example sentences for each new word the learner encounteres in native media so that the learner doesn't have to look up words in a dictionary.